Alpine Walkers 2017

 The young people who are selected not only have the physical challenge of this enormous hike and all the preparation involved, but also need to raise as much money as they can for Wollangarra.

-Part of Wollangarra's objective is to allow young people who can't afford expensive outdoor programs to experience Victoria's mountains and get involved in looking after them.
-The money raised from the Alpine Walk goes towards sponsoring these young people to come and be a part of our program, as well as helping Wollangarra with general running costs.
+Part of Wollangarra’s objective is to allow young people who couldn’t otherwise afford to come on an outdoor program to experience Victoria’s mountains and get involved in looking after them.
+The money the Alpine Walkers raise from undertaking the Alpine Walk goes directly towards sponsoring other young people to come and be a part of our program, as well as helping Wollangarra and Mittagundi cover the initial cost of the Alpine Walk for the following year.

 So, please support our young people as they attempt to support others in the community.
 Donate today!